AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 Check which sites the model uses to answer.

-Based on the analysis, go to recommendations, the content generator, brand profile, or product data.
+Based on the analysis, go to recommendations, the content generator, the brand profile, or product data.

 Avoid judging responses based on just one element.